Mid 19th C, Camphor wood, original polychrome, Hunan.

 This Buddha figure is seated padmasana (lotus position), with both hands holding a beggar bowl.
 He wears a loose flowing robe, falling open to reveal his chest.
 His hair is drawn up on top of his head and is completely covered by a tall elaborate crown with a knotted plait hanging down the nape and two long plaits escaping the crown to cascade to the shoulders.
 His face, with downcast eyes, bears a benevolent expression.

 This wood figure is painted with natural mineral pigments and there is sign of gilding.
 Only traces of gilding but most of the pigments remain.
-The color pigments, though somewhat faded, present a wonderful patina only aging can achieve.
+The color pigments, though somewhat faded, present a patina only aging can achieve.
 The wood surface shows some cracks from age and weather change.
-This figure actually was rescued from fire in a temple burned down by Mao Tse Tung’s Red Army during the Cultural Revolution.
-An old big Buddha figure like, with original polychrome and a fine patina, is quite a rare find.
-As a religious relic, it probably would not be allowed to leave China today.
+This figure is said to be rescued from fire in a temple burned down during the Chinese Cultural Revolution.
+It was in private collection until we acquired it.